 The harvest season at Jatliuwih is every few months, so if you want to see the rice paddies fully grown before the harvest, be sure to visit between the months of February – May and also between September – November.

 If you visit between the months of June – August, chances are the paddies will be filled with mud, and they won’t be as aesthetic for photos.

 WHAT TO EXPECT

 The landscapes around the Jatiluwih UNESCO Cultural Site are both dramatic and exotic.

-You’ll find that the air temperatures up here in the Batukaru mountains are much cooler and it’s the perfect place to get away from Bali’s hot and crowded south.
+You’ll find the air temperatures up here in the Batukaru mountains to be much cooler and it’s the perfect place to get away from Bali’s hot and crowded south.

 Experience the local farmers at work in the rice fields and they also make for great photo opportunities when wandering around the Jatiluwih UNESCO Site.